Our mission

 $0

-Blood pressure, urine dipstick, and BMI check.
-Takes 15 minutes.
+Blood pressure check.
+Takes only minutes.
 Know your numbers today.

 vs.